Mehran-HosseiniP/Fast-Numerical-Integration-for-Imperfection-Analysis-in-Circular-MEMS-gyroscopes/README.md

-This repository contains the MATLAB implementation files for a fast numerical integration algorithm for oscillatory integrals arising in the modal analysis of circularly symmetric structures.
+This repository contains the MATLAB/Python implementation files for a fast numerical integration algorithm for oscillatory integrals arising in the modal analysis of circularly symmetric structures.
 Simpson's method and trapezoidal integration are also included for comparison purposes.

 For more details, see